plantplanetplate/plantstories/README.md

 Plant Planet Plate is composed of the stories and insights of people living across Oddar Meanchey province.
 We are grateful for all the knowledge, stories, and plant-centered moments that they shared with us.
 This would not be possible without their support and guidance! អរគុណច្រើន

 Plant Planet Plate has been generously funded by the ==National Geographic Society=={Q167186} under their Explorer Grant Scheme (Grant Number: EC-95284R-22).
 This study was given ethical clearance by the ==Universita degli Studi di Scienze Gastronomiche (University of Gastronomic Sciences)== {Q2523033} Ethics Committee through resolution on March 31st, 2022.

 Planet Planet Plate is a collaborative effort between academic institutions and NGOs based in Cambodia, The Netherlands, and the United Kingdom.
 Namely: ==Maastricht University (The Netherlands)=={Q1137652}, Green Shoots Foundation (United Kingdom), The ==Royal University of Phnom Penh=={Q1709572}, The National Herbarium of Cambodia, The ==Royal University of Agriculture (Cambodia)=={Q7374951}, and the ==University of Battambang (Cambodia)=={Q30265680}.

 Plant Planet Plate also has a sister project based at Maastricht University called Plant Planet Plate Limburg which is also led by Dr. Ashley Thuthao Keng Dam.
 It is an inter-disciplinary and inter-faculty effort supported by Dr. Roy Erkens, Dr. Aodhán Kelly, and a team of dedicated research assistants and volunteers.
-Plant Planet Plate Limburg is generously funded by a UM Sustainability Seed Grant.
+Plant Planet Plate Limburg is generously funded by a UM Sustainability Seed Grant (2023).

+For more information about our ever-growing team, please visit our dedicated [website](https://plantplanetplate.org/)

 ***
 ## References